 Not only will you help change someone’s earthly life – you’ll impact their eternal life.
 By being involved in missions, you can take part in God’s plan to reach the nations.

 WOL Chile purchased a 12 acre camp property in 1982 and began construction.
 Today the property can accommodate around 400 campers and has 12 staff apartments.
 The ministry reaches 1,000's of youth per year working through the local churches in the capital region of Santiago, a city of 7,000,000.
-After 30 years of heave use three are many upgrades that are needed on the property.
+After 30 years of heavy use there are many upgrades that needed on the property.
 These projects include:

 *Finish some kitchen renovations started in February 2017

 *Gallery seating in the soccer field: This will serve as a retention wall, have a center platform or press box for directing events and set around 1,500.
 This will have 4 seating platforms so is a huge project.